-Kauai County Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of August 12th, 2020, Kauai County Housing Agency has 1 waiting lists that are open now or opening soon.
+Kauai County Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of December 6th, 2021, Kauai County Housing Agency has 1 waiting lists that are open now or opening soon.

 Kauai County Housing Agency serves Kauai County.

 |Kauai County, Hawaii Housing Choice Voucher||Open Until Further Notice|